nixargh/whereamifrom/README.md

 ## Usage

-Using command line arguments of environment variable you may change applicatio behavior.
+Using command line arguments or environment variable you may change applicatio behavior.
 For example to get more information and use it any way you like:
 ```shell
 $ FILE=/tmp/test URL=http://ipinfo.io/ ./target/debug/whereamifrom
 ```